edxploit/CalculatorGUI/README.md

-# Intellij's [Swing] feature: A Graphical User Interface for a Calculator
+# Intellij's [Swing] feature: Create GUI for a Calculator

   > [!IMPORTANT]
 > Version: 1.0